Crenshaw3000/Books-ETL/README.md

 # Amazon Book ETL Pipeline <br />

-This ETL pipeline scrapes data form Amazon.com for software engineering books daily (Extraction).
-Then, the data is cleaned (Transform) and loaded onto pgAdmin (Load).
+This ETL pipeline scrapes data daily from Amazon.com for software engineering books.
+The data is cleaned using a DAG (Directed Acyclic Graph) process and then loaded into a PostgreSQL database.